 ALSO READ: How Are ESOP Distribution Rules Affected by the Exempt ESOP Loan Exception?

-After the employee terminates, the company can make the distribution in shares, cash, or some of both.
+If an employee terminates, the company can make the ESOP distribution in shares, cash, or some of both.
 Cash is paid to the employee directly.
 Often, company shares are immediately repurchased by the ESOP, and the employee receives cash equivalent to fair market value as determined by the most recent annual valuation.

 In other cases, the company distributes the employee’s shares directly to them.
 The employee, in turn, then has 60 days to sell the ESOP shares back.
 This put option period is outlined in IRC Section 409(h).